Drinks sector could shed 22,500 jobs this year, lobby groups suggest

 Photograph: iStock

-The drinks sector could shed about 22,500 jobs this year with pub sales expected to fall by at least half in the second half of the year, a report commissioned by representative groups for the sector suggests.
+The drinks sector could shed about 22,500 jobs this year with pub sales expected to fall by at least half in the second half of the year, a report commissioned by industry groups suggests.

+The warning comes as the Government warns it “may take further steps now or in considering the next phase of lifting of restrictions if necessary”after a weekend in which large crowds were observed in Dublin and outside some pubs.
+A Department of Health spokeswoman said that Government are monitoring the situation.

-The report, commissioned by the Licensed Vintners Association (LVA), the Vintners Federation of Ireland (VFI) and Drinks Ireland, is forecasting that pub alcohol sales will fall by at least 50 per cent in the second half of this year.
+The report, commissioned by the Licensed Vintners Association (LVA), the Vintners Federation of Ireland (VFI) and Drinks Ireland, forecasts that even on current reopening plans, pub alcohol sales will fall by at least 50 per cent in the second half of this year.

 This, the report said, will lead to the loss of the thousands of jobs in addition to those in supporting trades like catering, security and entertainment.

-The warning comes after a weekend in which large crowds were observed in Dame Lane in Dublin city centre.
-A Department of Health spokeswoman said that Government are monitoring the situation and “may take further steps now or in considering the next phase of lifting of restrictions if necessary”.

-The report commissioned by the drinks sector, authored by Dublin City University (DCU) economist Anthony Foley, noted that about 50,000 people are employed in the drinks industry.
+The report, written Dublin City University (DCU) economist Anthony Foley, noted that about 50,000 people are employed in the drinks industry.

 “The measure is being sought to support pubs – 7,000 businesses nationwide – who will struggle in the short term until they can resume operating and viably trade at increasing levels of capacity in 2021 and beyond.”